-If you are in Trondheim between July and August, there's no way to avoid this spectacular local food festival: Trøndersk Matfestival.
+If you are in Trondheim in the beginning of August, there's no way to avoid this spectacular local food festival: Trøndersk Matfestival.
 Since it began in 2005, it has grown to become the biggest festival of its kind in Norway, filling the city centre with all kind of edible goodies.
-The goal is to showcase and increase sales from the local produce of the Trøndelag region, so it goes without saying that you will find a lot of food stands with a huge variety of dishes and snacks.
-It is an exploration of tastes, and quite fun to spend hours eating your way through the festival.
-Here you can find all the heart desires, with ice cream, chocolate, smoothies, juices, sausages, cheese, crab, fish and much more on offer.
+The goal is to showcase and increase sales from the local produce of the Trøndelag region, so it goes without saying that you'll find a lot of food stands with a huge variety of dishes and snacks.
+It is an exploration of tastes, and quite fun to spend hours eating your way through the festival: ice cream, chocolate, smoothies, juices, sausages, cheese, crab, fish and much much more!

 The festival hosts cooking classes, a big festival dinner and children's activities.
 It also coincides with Trondheim Brewery Festival which presents special beers from local breweries.

-Trondheim is a small city, but rich on cultural events and happenings.
-There are activities going on all year round but as most of these festivals take place outdoors, it is natural that they take place in the summertime.
-And there really is nothing like Trondheim during summer.
+Trondheim is a small city, but rich in culture.
+There are activities going on all year round but as most of these festivals take place outdoors, it is natural that they mostly take place in the summertime.
+And there really is nothing like Trondheim during the summer.
 The Market Square is filled with strawberry sellers, people strolling down the streets laughing, enjoying ice cream or eating sushi in the parks.
-If you want to experience the best summer feeling, this is the place to go, and Radisson Blu Hotel, Trondheim Airport is located within walking distance to convenient transportation connecting you to the city center.
+If you want to experience that summer feeling, this is the place to go, and the Radisson Blu Hotel, Trondheim Airport is located within walking distance of convenient transportation connecting you to the city center.

 What is your favourite Trondheim festival?